Vector Embeddings: The Foundation of Data Representation

 From this mapping we can then plot each word into a 3 dimensional chart and the line that is created is the vector embedding.
 Cat [1,0,3], Duck [2,2,2], Mudskipper [3,0,1].

 Once all our discrete objects (words) have been transformed into our vectors we can then see how closely they relate to each other based on semantic similarity.
-For example, it is very easy to see that all three words get plotted onto the z axis because all of the animals can walk.
+For example, it is very easy to see that all three words get plotted onto the z-axis because all of the animals can walk.
 Where the true power of things like machine learning comes in is when you look at the vector representations across planes of the graph.
 So for example, if we compare the animals on walking and swimming we can see that a cat is more closely related to a duck versus a mudskipper.

-In our example, we only have a 3 dimensional space but with a true vector embedding the vector spans an N-dimensional space.
-It is this multidimensional representation that is used by machine learning and neural networks to make decisions and enable Hierarchical Nearest Neighbor search patterns.
+In our example, we only have a 3-dimensional space but with a true vector embedding the vector spans an N-dimensional space.
+It is this multidimensional representation that is used by machine learning and neural networks to make decisions and enable Hierarchical Nearest-Neighbor search patterns.

-When creating vector embeddings there are two approaches that can be taken, feature engineering which takes domain knowledge and expertise to quantify the set of “features” that will be used to define the different vertices of the vector, or using a deep neural network to training models to translate objects into vectors.
+When creating vector embeddings two approaches that can be taken, feature engineering which takes domain knowledge and expertise to quantify the set of “features” that will be used to define the different vertices of the vector, or using a deep neural network to training models to translate objects into vectors.
 Training models tend to be the most common approach since feature engineering, while providing a detailed understanding of the domain takes too much time and expense to scale while training models can generate densely populated high dimensional (1000s) vectors.

 Pre-trained models